Estimating Earth's Temperature Response with Transformed and Augmented OLS: Acknowledgments

 \section{Acknowledgments}

-The author expresses their utmost gratitude to Professor Jingjing Yang at the University of Nevada, Reno and Nie Jiawang at the University of California, San Diego for their guidance, encouragement, and support throughout this project.
+The author expresses gratitude to Professor Jingjing Yang at the University of Nevada, Reno and Nie Jiawang at the University of California, San Diego for their guidance and encouragement throughout this project.
+The author also thanks an anonymous referee for detailed comments and suggestions.